tc39/notes/es7/2015-11/nov-17.md

 DH: Could work around the conflicts by using a symbol in the future.

-MM: That doesn’t work.
+MM: That doesn't work.
 The problem is that an implementation could reify an iterator, run a for-of loop on it partway, break out of the loop, and later continue iterating through it.
 Such usage would incompatibly break if we were to remove and later re-add a return cleanup mechanism.
-That was (and still is) the argument why we couldn’t postpone this in ES2015.
+That was (and still is) the argument why we couldn't postpone this in ES2015.

-BE: I don’t think we could remove `.return()`.
+BE: I don't think we could remove `.return()`.

 YK: Why is it bad to auto-clean-up?